 In corporate form of business, the ownership is often separated from the management.
-Normally investors provide capital and management runs the business.
+Normally investors provide capital and management runs the business of the entity.

 Lenders are individuals or financial institutions that normally lend money to businesses and earn interest income on it.
-They need accounting information to assess the financial performance and position and to have a reasonable assurance that the business to whom they are going to lend money would be able to return the principal amount as well as pay interest there on.
+They need accounting information to assess both financial performance and financial position of the business, and to have a reasonable assurance that the entity to whom they are going to lend money would be able to return their principal amount as well as pay interest thereon.